cicwi/RECAST3D/docs/pages/users/live_scan.md

 ## Custom ports

-The setup above works if one uses custom ports, and when all components are run on `localhost`.
+The setup above works if you use the default ports, and when all components are run on `localhost`.
 The default ports are as follows:

 - `5555`: RECAST3D `REQ/REP` server
 - `5556`: RECAST3D `PUB/SUB` server
 - `5558`: SliceRecon server
 - `5652`: Python based plugin

-These ports, as well as the host for RECAST3D or the plugin, can be changed using flags to the SliceRecon server.
+These ports, as well as the host for RECAST3D or the (first) plugin, can be changed using flags to the SliceRecon server.